nbaztec/potions-rest-api/README.md

 ## Authorization

+The service is protected by a secret key that is set at the server level.
-The API expects an `Authorization` header containing the base64 encoded key.
-The key is set at server level and defaults to **mixOfRandomPotions**
+All API communication expects an `Authorization` header containing the **base64 encoded** secret key as the header value.

+The default secret key is: **mixOfRandomPotions**

 ## GET, POST /